What is the Campus-Wide Co-Curriculum (CWC)?

 In addition, for every completed domain, students will earn an insignia (or seal) on their Brock University Certificate of Engagement.
 Students who complete the entire CWC will be recognized and corded at Convocation.

-Students will also be working to build their Experience Plus transcript, which along with the CWC, will help students to articulate their accomplishments and skills on a resume and portfolio.
+Students will also be working to build their Student Experience Record, which along with the CWC, will help students to articulate their accomplishments and skills on a resume and portfolio.

 Encourage students to visit ExperienceBU to find ways to get involved at Brock and make the most of their experience here, both inside and outside the classroom.
 To learn more about integrating the CWC into the classroom, please contact Amber Scholtens at email@example.com